Gallery

 Partner

 Eli Sterngass joined forces with Douglas Gold to form Lincoln Glenn.
-Eli began his career in the art world at Questroyal Fine Art, a gallery specializing in 19th- and early 20th-century American paintings.
+Eli began his career at Questroyal Fine Art, a gallery specializing in 19th- and early 20th-century American paintings.
 In 2018, he joined Gurr Johns, an international leader in appraisals and art advisory.
-As a fine art appraiser, Eli was responsible for performing appraisals for estate tax, charitable donation, and insurance purposes.
+As a fine art appraiser, Eli was responsible for performing appraisals for estate tax, charitable donation, insurance purposes.
 Eli also contributed to successful sales in the American Art and Post-War Art collecting categories.

-Eli grew up in Saratoga Springs, New York, surrounded by fantastic museums that drove his passion for Hudson River School paintings.
-A summer during college spent at Menconi + Schoelkopf served as his introduction to the wider canon of American Art and the art market, an industry in which he has worked since.
+Eli grew up in Saratoga Springs, New York, surrounded by fantastic museums that drove his passion for American Art.
 He has a BA in Anthropology, Art History, and Museum Studies from the University of Michigan in Ann Arbor.
-He is a member of the Association of Historians of American Art (AHAA) and is USPAP-compliant (Uniform Standards of Professional Appraisal Practice).
+He is a member of the Association of Historians of American Art (AHAA), The National Arts Club, a Young Patron at The Jewish Museum, and sits on the Director's Acquisition Committee at the University of Michigan Museum of Art.